frareb/devRate/README.md

 3.  to relate development rate with temperature from your empirical data, using the equations from the package database.

+4.  to make phenology simulations using temperature time series and thermal performance curves.

 ## Installation instructions

 ``` r